 Grow Cucumber Hydroponically

 Cucumbers have a large water content and those vegetables that love water and contain lots of it are great vegetables to grow hydroponically.
 Cucumbers, are, like tomatoes, a vining plant and can give very high yields.
-Virtually any variety of cucumber will grow well hydroponically, but you’re going to need to ensure its kept warm and has good light.
+Virtually any variety of cucumber will grow well hydroponically, but you’re going to need to ensure it’s kept warm and has good light.
+If you want to grow cucumbers traditionally, then our guide to growing cucumbers is here.

 Grow Spinach Hydroponically